caitsnyder/backend-python-test/README.md

 * TASK 6: Implement an ORM database access layer so we don’t have SQL in the controller code.

 Extra tasks:
-- Fix any bug you may find.
+- Fix any bug you may find. --> Committed syntax updates in main.py
 - Fix any security issue you may find.